SeungYup26/minulazer/README.md

 > **Run program with Wine or Mono**

 # Readme
-1. This program was made for education. <br>
+1. This program was made for education <br>
-2. You May not Use This Program for Illegal or Unethical Purposes <br>
-3. Secondary Modifications are Fine.
-But Add LICENSE file or My Name (SeungYup26). <br>

 Other: <a href="https://github.com/SeungYup26/minulazer/wiki/Readme">Goto</a>